-Refer to our relationships and sex education policy for details about what we teach, and how we decide on what to teach, in this subject.
+Refer to our Relationships and Sex Education Policy (RSE) for details about what we teach, and how we decide on what to teach, in this subject.
 This policy is also available on the school's website.

 For all other aspects of PSHE, including health education, see below for a curriculum map which provides more details about what we teach.
-As mentioned previously, PSHE is taught as a spiral programme which means that topics are revisited; and the learning deepens and broadens every year.
+PSHE is taught as a spiral programme which means that topics are revisited in more depth year on year.